 On Beyond “The Virus”

-I recently had a recent brief exchange with a friend, while I was busy working in my garden.
+I recently had a brief exchange with a friend via text, while I was busy working in my garden.
 I realize I didn’t express myself clearly at the time about “the virus.”
 So this is an attempt to make that more clear, and “set the record straight” as they say (though it will never be straight or clear to the mind…).

 (Note: Please don’t read this and interpret it – just read it simply, like entertainment, without mind filters as much as possible, and use the mind mechanism only as instrument.
 See what it is pointing towards.
 Try is as an experiment…).